biopragmatics/oquat/docs/unknowns/source/mondo.md

 # mondo

-## `ClinGen` (1)
+## `ClinGen`

+There are 1 usages of `ClinGen` in `mondo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ClinGen)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20ClinGen).

 | curie                                    |   usages | nodes                                                         |
 |------------------------------------------|----------|---------------------------------------------------------------|
 | ClinGen:AminoacidopathyGeneCurationPanel |        1 | [MONDO:0009607](http://purl.obolibrary.org/obo/MONDO_0009607) |

-## `MONDORULE` (8)
+## `MONDORULE`

+There are 8 usages of `MONDORULE` in `mondo`.
-If you are knowledgable about this prefix, consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MONDORULE)
+If you are knowledgable about this prefix, please consider submitting a new prefix request to the Bioregistry [here](https://github.com/biopragmatics/bioregistry/issues/new?assignees=cthoyt&labels=New%2CPrefix&template=new-prefix.yml&title=%5BResource%5D%3A%20MONDORULE).

 | curie       |   usages | nodes                                                                                                                                                                                                                                                                                                                          |
 |-------------|----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|